 What is a paraphrased verbal citation?

-A paraphrased verbal citation would look like this:

-According to Jonathan Corum in his October 30, 2019 update to the New York Times online vaping illness tracker, 86 people in Wisconsin and Illinois have been diagnosed with vaping related illnesses out of 1,604 cases in the United States.
+A paraphrased verbal citation substantially alters the wording to become your own rather than the original authors’.
+For example:

+The Center for Disease Control reported on October 31, 2019, that nearly 1900 cases of lung injuries have been attributed to vaping and e-cigarette use across the country.

 Remember….

+Paraphrasing involves substantial changes from the direct quote to your own words.
+If you change one or two words from a text, you are not paraphrasing.

 Your audience usually does not have your speaking notes

 Make it clear what information is from you and what is your research.